NxPKG/khulnasoft-docs/content/network-interconnect/set-up-cni/peering-portal.md

 You can use a peering portal, such as PeeringDB, to view and maintain your database of peering locations.

-Before you begin using PeeringDB, you must create an account and affiliate with Cloudflare.
+Before you begin using PeeringDB, you must create an account and affiliate with Khulnasoft.

 ## Log in to the PeeringDB portal